Livre d’arithmetique, manuscript

 Augustine Garcin.
 Livre d’arithmetique, manuscript

 Folio: (34 x 22 cm).
 [5] blank leaves, 88 leaves (text), [4] leaves (table), 16 blank leaves—with text and exercises written on rectos only.
 Contemporary red morocco with gilt frames on the boards, flat gilt spine, and former owner / student’s name “Augustine” on the front cover and “Garcin” on the back cover, all edges gilt.
 A few scuffs and ink spots to an otherwise lovely binding, internally the volume is excellent.
-Written on Dutch paper with the D&C Blauw watermark, commonly found in France, and elsewhere, during the eighteenth and nineteenth century; all text rectos with black ink borders, and one leaf (7) with ornamental borders.
+Written on fine Dutch paper with the D&C Blauw watermark, common to late-eighteenth and early-nineteenth century France; all text rectos with black ink borders, and one leaf (7) with ornamental borders.
+Signed at the end “Augustine G. D’Aix.”

-A young girl’s large folio arithmetic textbook, with the text written in a neat at times ornamental hand, occasionally using more than one color of ink, in a formal layout that is free from doodles, idle pen-trails, or unrelated content as is often common in such textbooks.
-The focus here is on mathematical exercises for addition, subtraction, multiplication, and division, but set in the context of weights & measures and business operations.
-Matching the names on the cover of the binding, the signature “Augustine G. D’Aix” appears on the verso of the last page of the table of contents.
-The luxurious binding, formal production, and the large format suggests that Augustine was a from a well-educated and well-off family.
+A female student’s large folio arithmetic textbook, written in a neat at times ornamental hand, occasionally in more than one color of ink, formally laid-out and free from doodles, idle pen-trails, or unrelated content.
+The focus here is on the exceptionally orderly presentation of mathematical exercises for addition, subtraction, multiplication, and division, set in the context of calculating weights & measures for business operations.

 Augustine learns standards of weights & measures, and business practices: